geforcefan/keystone/README.md

 ## What you need

-- You need `node.js` installed on your development environment.
-For more information about how to setup up `node.js` on your machine read [this article](https://nodejs.org/en/download/package-manager/).
+- You need `nodejs` installed on your development environment.
+For more information about how to setup up `nodejs` on your machine read [this article](https://nodejs.org/en/download/package-manager/).

-- Functioning MongoDB on your development environment.
-[This article](https://docs.mongodb.com/manual/installation/) will help you getting MongoDB installed on your machine.
+- Functioning `MongoDB` on your development environment.
+[This article](https://docs.mongodb.com/manual/installation/) will help you getting `MongoDB` installed on your machine.

 - Essentiall knowledge in software patterns, especially when it comes to abstracting components, pages, services and controller.
 We are working on a wiki to help getting started with the essential software pattern focused on the used patterns in keystone.

-- Some basic knowledge in node.js because if you know the software patterns, there is nothing special about node.js.
-Even if you developed in PHP and used well known frameworks for years and years, you will get used to the coding style in JavaScript.
+- Some basic knowledge in `nodejs` because if you know the software patterns, there is nothing special about `nodejs`.
+Even if you developed in `PHP` and used well known frameworks for years and years, you will get used to the coding style in JavaScript.
 Its important that you know the common patterns.

 ## Cloning repository and installing dependencies